 If the judge finds that one or more of the applicable statutory factors above are not met, then the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action off your driver’s history (no administrative license suspension).
-This does not mean that the criminal case is being dismissed, but an OSAH hearing can be a great tool for your Athens DUI lawyer to use to gain an advantage in your Athens DUI criminal case.
+This does not mean that the Athens DUI criminal case is being dismissed, but an OSAH hearing can be a great tool for your Athens DUI lawyer to use to gain an advantage in your Athens DUI criminal case.

-What happens if I lose the hearing?
+What happens if I lose my hearing?

 If the judge finds that all of the applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), then the judge will issue an order affirming the license suspension action and will transmit the order to the Georgia Department of Driver Services, who will then impose the license suspension.
-Again, because the burden on the officer is so low to meet in these license suspension hearings, there is a good possibility that your license may be suspended, but we still may be able to gain an advantage in the criminal case based on testimony from the license suspension hearing.
-If the judge committed an error in ruling, the decision can be appealed.
-Also, if your Athens DUI charge is reduced, dismissed, or you are found not guilty, the suspension is lifted and deleted off your driver’s history as a matter of law.
+Again, because the burden on the Athens DUI officer is so low to meet in these license suspension hearings, there is a good possibility that your license may be suspended, but we still may be able to gain an advantage in the Athens DUI criminal case based on testimony from the license suspension hearing.
+If the judge committed an error in a ruling, the decision can be appealed.
+Also, if your Athens DUI charge is reduced, or dismissed, or you are found not guilty, the suspension is lifted and deleted from your driver’s history as a matter of law.